NTU Singapore Survival Guide

 Kusu and St. Johns Island

-Worst shit I have done here.
-There is virtually nothing on those tiny islands, the temples are ridiculous, and the beach and water have standard Singapore quality (which is poor).
+Worst trip I have done here.
+There is virtually nothing on those tiny islands, the temples are ridiculous, and the beach and water have standard Singapore quality (which is poor, particularly compared to most of Malaysia).
 Do not go there, period.

 Clubbing